 I have taken Mountain House meals with me and my family on every camping trip.
-They are the best at filling us up and for taste they aren’t too shabby either.
-For breakfast my favorite is the Breakfast skillet and dinner is a toss up between Chilli-Mac or Lasagna with Meat sauce.
+They are the best at filling us up and for the taste, they aren’t too shabby either.
+For breakfast, my favorite is the Breakfast skillet and dinner is a toss-up between Chilli-Mac or Lasagna with Meat sauce.
 To get these down to the smallest footprint, you can poke a hole in the bag with a pin, press out any air and cover the hole with a piece of tape.
 For optimum freshness, I would only do this right before you were leaving.
 An added bonus with these meals is that you don’t need anything but a long spoon.
 Simply heat some water and pour it right into the bags, seal for the recommended time and then eat up!
-You can cut the bag down to size with a knife to make it a little easier to eat out of without getting chilli-mac on your hands.
+You can cut the bag down to size with a knife to make it a little easier to eat out of without getting chili-mac on your hands.

 Peanut Butter – 170 calories per ounce

 Peanut butter is a great food item for your pack because of its high calorie to weight ratio.
 1 tablespoon of peanut butter packs a whopping 190 calories and if you bring some crackers, this food will keep you going.
 This is one MRE food item to consider because all MRE’s have a pack of either peanut butter or cheese.
 You can also buy MRE items individually so I know someone will sell you a bunch of Peanut butter packets if you are looking for them.

 Mainstay Emergency Food Rations – 3600 calories in a pack